-- 1. Academic progress and standards, and - 2.
-Ethical, legal, and professional standards and performance in the program.
+- 1. Academic progress and standards,

+- 2. Ethical, legal, and professional standards and performance in the program, and

+- 3. Memorandum of Understanding policies.

-Students not performing at the required academic level, not making significant progress toward the dissertation, or judged to be in noncompliance with the ethical, legal, and professional standards of the program will be notified.
+Students not performing at the required academic level, not making significant progress toward the dissertation, or judged to be in noncompliance with the ethical, legal, and professional standards or in violation of the Memorandum of Understanding, will be notified.
 The SRC will recommend a course of action that may include but is not limited to completing a Student Development Plan, placement on academic or other probation, or dismissal from the program.